ordina-jworks/NodeSimpleServer/README.md

 [![Build Status](https://travis-ci.org/ordina-jworks/NodeSimpleServer.svg?branch=master)](https://travis-ci.org/ordina-jworks/NodeSimpleServer)

 Simple node server application for hosting web content and web services.
+This application is not meant to be used in production environments.
+Instead it should be used for prototyping, demos, proof of concepts and value discovery scenarios.

 This is a work in progress, note that there may be bugs and incomplete features!
 Found a bug?
 Fixed a bug?
 Open an issue or make a pull request!